Compassionate Love: Displaying compassion for those who struggle with mental illness (c)2012 Nancy Virden

 “I know.
 But I have no choice.
 Nancy, what else can I do?
 He has full custody!”

 It’s simple.
 That information is not mine because I did not ask where she was living.
-I did not get her phone number.
-Felicia and her baby are out of my sight because the status quo was again just too comfortable to deny.
-That isn’t how I used to react; hardness of heart had sneaked up on me.
-Compassionate love is more than feeling sorry for someone, more than lip service.
-Love is an action, and if I am going to express it, my feet have to be ready to move.
+I did not get her phone number or last name.
+Felicia and her baby are out of my sight because the status quo was again just too comfortable to refuse.

 Is there a right way to respond when someone cries “abuse”?
 Yes, with compassionate love that actually walks toward and not away from the facts.
 Compassionate love asks questions, and pursues solutions.
-This means getting involved, many times beyond our comfort zones.
+This means getting involved, many times beyond comfort.

 NOTE: I am not a trained or licensed mental health professional.
 I am not a doctor.
 I speak only from my experiences with and observations of mental illness.
 In no way is this website intended to substitute for professional mental health care.